Lion’s Head Mt.

 Lishan: You can get a distant view of Jianshan (Jian Mountain), Jiayangshan (Jiayan Mountain), Daxueshan (Daxue Mountain), Taoshan (Tao Mountain) and so on.

-Fushoushan (Fushou Mountain): Looking north, you'll be able to see Jiayangshan (Jiayan Mountain), Dajianshan (Dajian Mountain), and Xueshan (Xue Mountain).
+Fushoushan (Fushou Mountain): Looking north, you are able to see Jiayangshan (Jiayan Mountain), Dajianshan (Dajian Mountain), and Xueshan (Xue Mountain).
 To the south, the magnificent Hehuan mountain range comes into view.

-Huanshan: Huanshan, literally refers to “mountain-surrounded”, has its name derived from being surrounded by the Xueshan and Nanhu mountain ranges, allowing visitors to enjoy distant views of the mountains along the road.
+Huanshan: Huanshan, literally refers to “surrounded by mountain”, got its name derived from being surrounded by the Xueshan and Nanhu mountain ranges, allowing visitors to enjoy distant views of the mountains along the road.

 Baguashan